 4. Choose your ski resort wisely

-Where to ski in New Zealand has a big impact on the overall cost.
-Some resorts are much more expensive than others when it comes to lift tickets.
-For example, you can find the cheapest adult one-day ski pass in New Zealand at Mt Dobson.
-It costs NZ$84.
-If you ski at Coronet Peak, it will cost you NZ$119 a day.
-In Australia a one-day adult lift ticket at Thredbo costs $135, whereas at Selwyn a one-day lift pass costs between $70 and $90 depending on which part of the season you ski.
-Sometimes you have to compare apples with apples though.
-More lifts might mean more money.
+In New Zealand, some ski resorts are much more expensive than others when it comes to lift tickets.
+For example, you can find the cheapest adult one-day ski pass in New Zealand at Mt Dobson for NZ$90.
+An adult day pass at Coronet Peak costs NZ$139 per day.
+In Australia a one-day adult lift ticket at Thredbo costs $169, whereas at Charlotte Pass a one-day lift pass costs $119.

 5. The more you ski, the less you pay